localstack/snowflake-docs/content/en/getting-started/quickstart/index.md

 ## Introduction

 This guide explains how to set up the Snowflake emulator and use Snowflake CLI to interact with Snowflake resources running on your local machine.
-You'll learn how to create databases, tables, set up automated data ingestion using Snowpipe, and work with S3 storage - all running locally with LocalStack.
+You'll learn how to create a Snowflake database, schema, and table, upload data to a stage, and load data into the table.
+This quickstart is designed to help you get familiar with the Snowflake emulator and its capabilities.

 ## Prerequisites